ianniscamillieri/callback-flow/README.md

 # Callback structure

-This project is a attempt to make the callback function process more comprehensible.
+This project is a attempt to make the callback function process more comprehensible to JS newbees.